 Susan Larson-Fleming, President

-Susan Larson-Fleming is an archivist currently working at the Hennepin History Museum.
+Susan Larson-Fleming is an archivist most recently with the Hennepin History Museum.
 She has also worked in the Creative Activities Building at the Minnesota State Fair for many years.
 Susan was on the staff of The Weavers Journal when it was published in Saint Paul by Karen Searle and Suzanne Baizerman.
 Susan’s MA in Library Science is from the University of Wisconsin, Madison.
 She completed her written exams for a PhD in Design History from the University of Minnesota.
 She also studied Swedish and Scandinavian literature and art at the University of Minnesota and the University of Wisconsin.
 She is one of the founders of Svenska Skolan, a Swedish language school for children, still operating at the American Swedish Institute.
 A long time member of the Guild, Susan weaves and crochets.